vargas95/Alessandro_portfolio1/_news/announcement_3.md

 inline: true
 ---

-Our paper has been accepted in NeurIPS, stay tuned! 🎉
+"DMAP: a Distributed Morphological Attention Policy for learning to locomote with a changing body" accepted at NeurIPS, stay tuned! 🎉